Home

-Linking your PAN and Aadhaar cards are mandatory.
-But in case you have not yet linked it, and are searching for information on the PAN-Aadhaar link, you’ll find it right here.
+It is mandatory to link your PAN with your Aadhaar card.
+But in case you have not done it yet, and are searching for information on the PAN-Aadhaar link, you’ll find it right here.

 There are two steps to this process -